JackieC2027/ShoeWebScraping/README.md

 # How It Works

 Tweets from the Twitter account, "@SneakerShouts" are scraped to gather the freshest releases of Jordans.

-Using the scrape library and API endpoints, the tweets are scraped on a daily basis and sorted to find keywords that are related to Jordan shoes.
+Using the snscrape library and its API endpoints, the Tweets are stored in a list, following several string formation and looping of the tweets themselves.

+Based on certain keywords that are related to Jordans, these specific tweets are organized into a JSON request from Textbelt’s API that works with SMS automation.

+Every day @ 7:30 PM, (23:30 UTC) the script would be ran on a CronJob, in cohesion with PyInstaller, to send a message to my personal phone about new releases.

 # Notes